 - Customizations — the system should allow you to write your own scripts to automate reporting

 - Multi-vendor compatibility — the monitoring system should be able to communicate with all your existing equipment.

 - Analysis tools — you sometimes need to be able to explore the network, right down to the packets

-With these criteria in mind, we have assembled a list of the ten best LAN monitoring tools:
+With these criteria in mind, we have assembled a list of the best LAN monitoring software.

-You don’t have to commit to buying all of the other modules in order to use the Network Performance Monitor, but you may be tempted to take a look at the other Solarwinds utilities once you have gotten used to the LAN monitoring tool.
+You don’t have to commit to buying all of the other modules in order to use the Network Performance Monitor, but you may be tempted to take a look at the other SolarWinds utilities once you have gotten used to the LAN monitoring tool.
 The key feature of this tool that makes it a winner on our list is the well-organized dashboard.
-You get an overview of the whole network’s performance with just one glance.
-Critical metrics are made instantly visible by graphic presentations, including pie charts and line graphs.
+You get an overview of the whole network’s performance with just one glance at the user interface.
+Real-time performance metrics on network activity are made instantly visible by graphic presentations, including pie charts and line graphs.

 The monitoring package manages wired and wireless networks.
 You can drill down to get details of each node on the network to examine problems and keep track of utilization.
 Again, the node detail screen has graphic displays to give you a full picture of performance at a glance.

 - Built with scale and enterprise in mind, can support thousands of devices across multiple LANs

 - Intuitive dashboards provide at-a-glance health reports alongside more granular metrics

 - Can support WAN environments and multiple VPN configurations